 Research has identified a link between oral hygiene and diabetes.

-One reason for this is that poor oral hygiene can cause inflammation – and inflammation makes it more difficult for the body to use insulin properly (insulin resistance), which can lead to the development of diabetes.
+One reason for this is that poor oral hygiene can cause inflammation, making it more difficult for the body to use insulin properly (insulin resistance), which can lead to the development of diabetes.

 In fact, studies have revealed that people with gum disease are up to 50% more likely to develop type 2 diabetes than those with healthy gums.